 Alternative 1 would result in the same general impacts to habitat for special-status amphibian species (B-16) as the proposed Project.
 Clearing and grading for the new transition stations for the underground portion of the segment would not occur in habitat utilized by special status amphibians on NFS lands.
 Temporary and permanent loss of native vegetation communities that provide habitat for special-status amphibian species in (Impact B-16) would be reduced to a less-than-significant level (Class II) through implementation of Mitigation Measure B-1a (Provide Restoration/Compensation for Impacts to Native Vegetation Communities) and B-16 (Conduct Pre-construction Surveys for sensitive Amphibians and Reptiles).
 Potential indirect impacts to amphibians or aquatic resources that may occur in the creek from increased erosion potential are not expected to result in adverse impacts.
-SCE has indicated that pre construction Implementation of surveys APM BIO-1 and Mitigation Measure B-16 would require the flagging and avoidance of bodies of water that could potentially support breeding pools for special-status amphibian species.
-In addition, implementation of APM BIO-5 and Mitigation Measure B-16 would require monitoring by a qualified biologist during construction to ensure that all restricted (flagged) areas are protected, and that individual species identified within construction zones are moved out of harms way. and implementation of Application of BMPs to control sedimentation and erosion near these bodies of water and all drainages (APM BIO-4) would also avoid reduce direct impacts to these species.
-In addition.
-Potential erosion from grading on the ridge line or access roads would be further minimized through the implementation of APM GEO-3 (Implementation of SWPPP) and Mitigation Measure G-2 (Minimization of Soil Erosion).
+SCE has indicated that pre-construction surveys (APM BIO-1), flagging and avoidance of bodies of water that could potentially support breeding pools for special-status amphibian species (APM BIO-5), and implementation of BMPs to control sedimentation and erosion near these bodies of water and all drainages (APM BIO-4) would avoid direct impacts to these species.
+In addition, potential erosion from grading on the ridge line or access roads would be further minimized through the implementation of APM GEO-3 (Implementation of SWPPP) and Mitigation Measure G-2 (Minimization of Soil Erosion).

 Implementation of Alternative 1 would result in the same potential impacts to special-status fish species as the proposed Project.
 The arroyo chub is known to occur in San Francisquito Creek and lower portions of Bouquet Creek, both tributaries to the Santa Clara River.
 The Santa Ana speckled dace has a low potential to occur within Bouquet Creek.
 However, construction activities are not expected to impact these waterways.
 At San Francisquito Creek the transmission line would span the area and impacts to habitat that could support sensitive fish are not expected to occur.
 In addition, the primary access road to the Del Sur Ridgeline (Forest Road 5N24) would not cross wetted portions of Bouquet Creek.
 A quarry haul road that may be used as a secondary access road (Forest Road 6N19) would cross Bouquet Creek at an existing raised crossing.
-As the proposed
+As the proposed Project would not impact Bouquet Creek, impacts to arroyo chub and Santa Ana speckled dace if present are not expected to occur.